MichaelJCompton/GraphSchemaTools/README.md

 GraphSchema is a tool that can run a GraphQL API from just the declarative GraphQL schema.
 It serves the GraphQL API over http and uses Dgraph as a backend graph database.

-GraphSchema is currently released as an early alpha in a container image in the docker hub at mjcomp/graphschema.
+GraphSchema is currently released as an early alpha in a container image in the docker hub at [mjcomp/graphschema](https://hub.docker.com/r/mjcomp/graphschema) it works with Dgraph v1.0.13.

 Main features